paulbradshaw/MED7373-Data-Journalism/mapping/cartoshapes.md

 Another way to navigate the site is to use the *Boundaries* drop-down menu across the top to drill down to *Administrative boundaries* and then *Local authority districts* (for example) and [finally the latest ones (2016 at the time of writing)](http://geoportal.statistics.gov.uk/datasets?q=LAD%20Boundaries%202016&sort=name).

 This gives you 5 different versions of what appears to be the same shapes.
 What's the difference?
 Mainly size: the KML file for the "Full Clipped" boundaries is over 150MB, but the "Ultra Generalised" version of the same shapes is a mere 1.3MB.
 If you want your map to load fast - and you don't need a lot of detail (which we typically don't) - then you'll want the smaller "Ultra Generalised" version.

+Note that this is the same for the constituencies results: the smallest file is the ["Super Generalised Clipped Boundaries"](http://geoportal.statistics.gov.uk/datasets/westminster-parliamentary-constituencies-december-2014-super-generalised-clipped-boundaries-in-great-britain)

 ## Combining your shape file with your data to make a map